Alojzije Mišić

-Mišić was born in Bosanska Gradiška, at the time part of the Bosnia Eyalet of the Ottoman Empire.
+Mišić was born in Gradiška, at the time part of the Bosnia Eyalet of the Ottoman Empire.
 After finishing elementary school, he joined the Franciscan seminary in Ivanjska in 1870, where he remained until joining the novitiate at the Franciscan friary in Fojnica in 1874.
 He then studied philosophy at the Franciscan friary in Guča Gora from 1875 to 1878, when he was sent to Esztergom, Hungary for education.
-Mišić was ordained a priest in 1882 when he returned to Bosnia and Herzegovina, now under Austrian-Hugnarian occupation.
-After returning to Bosnia and Herzegovina, Mišić was at first a religious teacher in Sarajevo.
+Mišić was ordained a priest in 1882 when he returned to Bosnia and Herzegovina, now under Austrian-Hungarian occupation.
+After returning to Bosnia and Herzegovina, Mišić was a religious teacher in Sarajevo.
 In 1884, he was named a secretary of the bishop of Banja Luka Marijan Marković and a general vicar of his diocese.
-Mišić became the guardian of the Franciscan friary in Petrićevac near Banja Luka in 1891 and remained there until his appointment as the parish priest in Bihać in 1894.
+Mišić became the guardian of the Franciscan friary in Petrićevac near Banja Luka in 1891 and remained there until he was appointed the parish priest in Bihać in 1894.
 While in Bihać, Mišić was an active cultural worker.
-In 1904, he was appointed again the guardian of the Franciscan friary in Petrićevac, and in 1907 he became the president of the Franciscan residence in Visoko.
-In 1909 Mišić was elected to become the provincial of the Franciscan Province of Bosnia for a term of three years.
+In 1904, he was appointed again the guardian of the Franciscan friary in Petrićevac, and in 1907, he became the president of the Franciscan residence in Visoko.
+In 1909, Mišić was elected to become the provincial of the Franciscan Province of Bosnia for three years.